 5. ORMAN GARDEN

-Orman garden’s location is not particularly enticing as it is located in a crowded area near Ain Shams university.
+Orman garden’s location is not particularly enticing as it is located in a crowded area near Cairo University.
 Nonetheless, during its spring and fall plant exhibitions, the place bursts with life and colors.

 Various vendors set up shop in the entire garden space where it’s hard to exit without purchasing an item.